Kids These Days

 What if, instead of seeing the generations after us as being flawed and deficient, we saw them as the opportunities that they are?
 What if, instead of complaining about kids these days, we engaged them?
 What if, instead of chastising all of those bad parents who are raising terrible children, we took responsibility for those children and lifted them up instead of tearing them down?
 What if, instead of shaking our heads at all of the mistakes kids make, we focused on how those mistakes are an opportunity for growth?

-What if we recognized the fact that older generations created the world kids these days live in and are responsible for helping them them to improve it instead of blaming them for “society today” and the destruction that occurred on our watch?
+What if we recognized the fact that older generations created the world kids these days live in and are responsible for helping them to improve it instead of blaming them for “society today” and the destruction that occurred on our watch?

 I am absolutely guilty of falling into the kids these days mentality.
 The young people in my life drive me crazy on a daily basis.
 I have become exasperated with children who are more into their devices than the concrete world around them.
-I have lamented the “text message” language and sound bite attention span so many of my students exhibit and I may have even cursed under my breath (OK out loud) as I’ve read their generic, 5 paragraph essays that are void of any authentic ideas or acknowledgement of complexity and nuance.
+I have lamented the “text message” language and sound bite attention span so many of my students exhibit and I may have even cursed under my breath (OK out loud) as I’ve read their generic, 5 paragraph essays that are void of any authentic ideas or acknowledgment of complexity and nuance.

 Yes, absolutely kids these days have challenges and pitfalls that my generation and others before me did not.
 However, how many of us will admit that we created much of what we complain about?
 Isn’t it adults who supply children with their devices?
 Don’t adults participate in the meme sharing, fake news, and spread of biased propaganda?
-Aren’t older generations the ones that forced standardized tests on students and created generations of kids who were trained to fill in bubbles and conform to norms instead of think freely and creatively?
+Aren’t older generations the ones that forced standardized tests on students and created generations of kids who were trained to fill in bubbles and conform to norms instead of thinking freely and creatively?

-Despite all of the road blocks and destruction that older generations have created, kids these days manage to prosper in ways that continue to impress.
+Despite all of the roadblocks and destruction that older generations have created, kids these days manage to prosper in ways that continue to impress.
 Right now, children are suing the federal government in order to force the adults in their lives to address climate change.
 They marched for their lives to insist upon the common sense gun legislation the previous generations were too cowardly or preoccupied to demand.
 They are raising money for causes and creating new ways to improve our lives.

 Many of these examples made national news, but we can easily find exemplary kids close to home.
 I had the opportunity to judge the Miss Massillonian and Outstanding Senior Boy competition at Massillon Washington High School this year.
 At the judges’ lunch, we were blown away by the teens’ answers to our questions, which were thoughtful, compassionate, and hopeful.
 They had experienced tragedy and endured personal struggle, yet they were still resilient and determined, just like the vast majority of their peers.